Back to Blog

 Here is what I want you to remember: kids come back.

-Their brains are still being built.
+Their brains and bodies are still being built.
+Their cells are rapidly multiplying and renewing.
 That works in their favor.
 Once the source is gone and their body gets the right support, most of what was lost comes back faster than it does for adults.
 I've watched it happen in my own family, and I've watched it happen in the families I work with every week.

 The piece that matters most is the one nobody else can do for you.
 You know your child.
 You know what is normal for them and what isn't.
 If something feels off, and nothing the pediatrician suggests is working, let yourself consider that it might be your home.